Ablation Of Tumors

 Tumor ablation is a minimally invasive treatment method used to destroy cancer cells using heat, cold, laser, or other energy sources.

-The indications for performing tumor ablation include a variety of body areas:
+The indications for performing tumor ablation include a variety of body areas, as specified below.

 Hepatic Tumors